getfem/getfem/doc/sphinx/source/userdoc/model_generic_assembly.rst

-Note that for the moment, the use of the weak form language is not possible for complex valued problems.
+Note that for the moment, the use of GWFL is not possible for complex valued problems.